 Pyongyang’s dharma is Putra Jaya’s drama

-Imagine Malaysia a century from now, driven by secular values and developed into a vibrant financial center while regarded as 'the introvert' of the region.
+Imagine Malaysia a century from now, driven by secular values and developed into a vibrant financial centre while regarded as 'the introvert' of the region.
 Quiet, yet powerful.

 Pyongyang's geo-political position provides a talking point for our imagined phobia, not about being attacked but about a fear of being attacked, a rape fantasy, if you will.
 Analogous to an extrovert, strident in the notion that she presents such an irresistible figure that she is sure to be raped; our nation presents herself as an object of desire so compelling that her antagonist in her story, North Korea, cannot resist the urge to ravage her.